datastax/release-notes/DSE_5.1_Release_Notes.md

 * DSE Spark supports connections to Astra clusters (DSP-21510)

 ## 5.1.21 DSE CommitLog

 * fixed a bug where some part of the commit log might not be replayed after injecting a foreign sstable to a node or, on 6.8, after zero-copy streaming of an sstable (DB-4629)

-## 5.1.21 DSE Streaming

-* fixed a bug where some part of the commit log might not be replayed after injecting a foreign sstable to a node or, on 6.8, after zero-copy streaming of an sstable (DB-4629)